By JoAnne Lenart-Weary

 Photo courtesy of Jenna Gaidusek

 I have been in the design and staging industry for over 40 years.
 Every 10 years or so, I see a new twist on the art of creating beautiful rooms.
 This “new” service is typically about approaching the process in a different way.
 Whether you call it short-term rental design, redesign, One-Day Decorating, Staging to Sell or something else, the goal is always the same: creating a service that suits a client’s needs and delights them in the process.
+What underpins the staging of homes, of course, is how clean they are kept, as a pristine home is more attractive to prospective buyers.
+Perhaps those selling homes or estate agents will be interested in services that offer house cleaning Austin to ensure that these staged homes remain in perfect condition.
+It’s a worthwhile investment if it means that buyers are going to be wowed and won over.
 Elsie de Wolfe, the mother of the profession of interior decorating in 1905, would agree that the more things change, the more they stay the same.

 eDesign has already had its highs and lows.
 Some of the early corporate adopters have experienced failure, leaving behind unpaid designers and clients without the design plan they had ordered.
 In many cases, the pricing models of the products were priced so low, the business model was destined to fail.
 The failure of those early businesses has led many eDesigners to control their destiny by launching their own business or adding eDesign to existing services.
 I surveyed eDesigners from around the country to provide you a look into this niche.
 Here is what I learned.